 On Oct.
 9, 2015, Governor Jerry Brown signed into law California’s Medical Marijuana Regulation and Safety Act (MMRSA).
 The political insiders call it “mersa.”
 No physicians were involved in the drafting process, obviously, or they wouldn’t be calling it by the name of a deadly pathogen (MRSA, Methicillin-Resistant Staphylococcus aureus, for which some compounds in Cannabis might provide a treatment).
 It’s almost like the truth sung by Mose Allison.

-Mersa consists of three separate bills, each addressing —according to the legislators who wrote them— a problem supposedly stemming from the passage of Proposition 215. .
+Mersa consists of three separate bills, each addressing —according to Rob Bonta, the Assemblyman who steered them through the legislature— a problem supposedly stemming from the passage of Proposition 215.
 The language directly affecting doctors who approve cannabis use by patients is found in Senate Bill 643, which was introduced by Mike McGuire, a Democrat who represents North Coast counties.
 Here’s the money shot. —FG

 SEC.
 2. Section 2220.05 of the Business and Professions Code is amended to read: